nonetrix/nonetrix/README.md

-Hello there!
-I am a random person on the internet that can pretends to know stuff..
-I program in Python and C++ but I am not very good at both
+I exist I also pretend to code sometimes but I'm not very good at it

-I spend most of my time procrastinating watching youtube so I am not very active. (;ω; )

-(⌒ω⌒)